 Some of the Authority's constituent councils have adopted the Community Infrastructure Levy (CIL) and play, allotments and open space are part of the charging schedule.
-There is no CIL in the Broads Authority and therefore the Authority relies on S106 agreements (to which there are pooling restrictions now in place - see section xxxx for more information).
+There is no CIL in the Broads Authority and therefore the Authority relies on S106 agreements (to which there are pooling restrictions now in place - see Developer Contributions/Planning Obligations for more information).